fastmachinelearning/qonnx/.github/ISSUE_TEMPLATE/bug_report.md

 ## Prerequisites
 Please make sure to check off these prerequisites before submitting a bug report.
-- [ ] Test that the bug appears on the current version of the dev-branch.
+- [ ] Test that the bug appears on the current version of the main branch.
 Make sure to include the commit hash of the commit you checked out.
 - [ ] Check that the issue hasn't already been reported, by checking the currently open issues.
 - [ ] If there are steps to reproduce the problem, make sure to write them down below.
 - [ ] If relevant, please include the ONNX files, which were created directly before and/or after the bug.